okta/okta-auth-js/README.md

 const OktaAuth = require('@okta/okta-auth-js').OktaAuth;
 ```

 * For Typescript users: definitions for types in this library are now included.
-If you were providing your own definitions for `@okta/okta-auth-js` you should remove these in favor of the types exported by this library.
+If you were providing your own definitions for `@okta/okta-auth-js` you should remove these in favour of the types exported by this library.

 * `onSessionExpired` option has been removed.
 [TokenManager events](#tokenmanageronevent-callback-context) can be used to detect and handle token renewal errors.